If court fails to rap government for misleading statements on Kashmir, it risks losing India’s trust

 While the governments often try to trample on fundamental rights surreptitiously, the duty of the courts is to see through the game played by the state and protect citizens.

 In these cases, the higher judiciary has failed.
-When the administration told the Supreme Court that Soz had not been under detention over the past year, an atrocious lie given that he has not been allowed to move out of his home for 12 months, the court disposed of his wife’s petition without an investigation.
+When the administration told the Supreme Court that Soz had not been under detention over the past year, an atrocious lie given that he has not been allowed freely move around for 12 months, the court disposed of his wife’s petition without an investigation.
 The Supreme Court took the government’s submissions on face value.

 This is the same attitude the courts have shown in many cases involving Kashmir, including those related to prohibitory orders being abused and citizens being denied basic services such as 4G internet.
 When the entire country has turned to digital options to sustain themselves during the Covid-19 pandemic, the people of Kashmir have been expected to work on 2G internet speeds.
 Despite stating that the conduct of trade over the internet is a fundamental right, the Supreme Court earlier this year left the decision on restoring internet facilities to the government.